jundalisay/sp/content/en/superphysics/principles/definitions.md

 Culture | Expression of a society-organism
-Dogmisn | a blind belief perpetuated by the mind of a certain person Ideology Matrix | a 3D chart that classifies all ideas Socratic Liberal | the Democrat caste made up of workers and ordinary people.
+Dogmisn | a blind belief perpetuated by the mind of a certain person Ideology Matrix | a 3D chart that classifies all ideas Society | a metaphysical organism made up of individual souls connected and united together; a group of people who move together (Sarkar)
+Socratic Liberal | the Democrat caste made up of workers and ordinary people.
 This is the most numerous in any society Socratic Neocon | the Tyrant caste made up of warriors, generals, and leaders.
 This is commonly the monarchy.
 Socratic Conservative | the Aristocrat caste made up of philosophers, scientists, and researchers.
 This manifests as the Enlightenment, Theocracy, Religion, or Shariah